Are you planning a pilgrimage to visit the tallest trees in the world?

 What’s the weather like in the Redwoods?

-Summer temperatures vary from a low 50s°F to the low 70s°F. Winters are cool, between the low 40s°F and low 60s°F, but with a considerable amount of rainfall, up to 100 inches in some parts of the forest.
-We recommend bringing layers during all four seasons, and a sturdy rain jacket!
+Summer temperatures vary from a low 50s°F to a low 70s°F. Winters are cool, between the low 40s°F and low 60s°F, but with a considerable amount of rainfall, up to 100 inches in some parts of the forest.
+We recommend bringing layers and a sturdy rain jacket during all four seasons!

 What’s the best time to visit Jedediah Smith Redwoods State Park?